Raasaiyya: Soundtrack

-Release and reception
+Reception

-T. K. Balaji from Indolink called it "an absolute waste of time and money and above all an insult to your intelligence".
 K. Vijiyan of New Straits Times called the story ordinary, and said the film was strictly for fans of Prabhu Deva and Roja.
 R. P. R. of Kalki wrote that sentiment, heroism, dance and songs, comedy and other spices are all there, but everything in its separate route; while mixing all together, the screenwriter heavily messed up, so after the break it feels like one person can sit casually on the three chairs and watch it.
-The film became a box-office bomb.
+The Hindu praised the dance choreography, performances of Vijayakumar and Vadivelu, Ilaiyaraaja's music and Rajarathnam's cinematography.
+The film became a box-office failure.